Before you begin

 You May Need:

-- Chop saw or angle grinder with a metal cutoff blade to cut single-wall pipe.
+- Angle grinder with a metal cutoff blade to cut single-wall pipe.

 - Sheet metal crimpers to adjust crimps.